 More over, when compared to "Useful Light Energy" (PUR), Lumen output falls well short as useful comparison of light output.

-This said, I am not saying Lumen output and focused lumens are useless, as these parameters are a piece of the light parameter "pie", but often it is overrated and these parameters should only be taken as a part and a small part at that when compared to PAR and especially PUR.
+This said, I am not saying Lumen output and focused lumens are useless, as these parameters are a piece of the light parameter "pie", but often it is overrated and these parameters should only be taken as a part and a small part at that when compared to PAR & PUR.

 Watts equal one joule of energy per second.
-For us, it's a measurement of how much energy our light fixture is using NOT of light output!
+For us, it's a measurement of how much energy our light fixture is using NOT OF LIGHT OUTPUT!

 Keeping this in mind the average T12 has a lumens per watt rating of 40, which means you would need half as many watts of a bulb that produces 80 lumens per watt (assuming PUR & other aspects are equal).

 Even within LED Lights, one 30 watt LED is not equal to another 30 watt LED.

-An example, you cannot compare a 30 Watt TMC Ocean Blue to a 130 watt EcoTech Radion.
-However if you were to use an equal wattage of the TMC Ocean Blue or Reef White, you would have more actual useful light energy (PUR) with these per watt of energy used than the EcoTech (this is not to say the EcoTech Radion isn't reef capable LED).
+An example, you cannot compare a 30 Watt AAP/TMC Reef White to a 130 watt EcoTech Radion.
+However if you were to use an equal wattage of the TMC Ocean Blue or Reef White, you would have more actual useful light energy (PUR) with these per watt of energy used (input energy) than the EcoTech (this is not to say the EcoTech Radion isn't reef capable LED).

 To help indicate how colors will appear under different light sources, a system was devised some years ago that mathematically compares how a light source shifts the location of eight specified pastel colors on a version of the C.I.E. color space as compared to the same colors lighted by a reference source of the same Color Temperature.
 If there is no change in appearance, the source in question is given a CRI of 100 by definition.
 From 2000K to 5000K, the reference source is the Black Body Radiator and above 5000K, it is an agreed upon form of daylight.